Vyral/victor-nino/_posts/2019-09-25-a-statistical-breakdown-of-budas-real-estate-market-from-1999-to-now.md

   - Market Update
 excerpt: Here’s what the historical numbers say about our Buda real estate market.
 enclosure:
-pullquote: >-
-  The average price in 2019 is more than double what it was all the way back in 1999.
+pullquote: The average price in 2019 is more than double what it was back in 1999.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false